Galena, Illinois: 2020 census

+Income and poverty

 The median income for a household in the city was $57,558, and the median income for a family was $73,309.
 Males had a median income of $32,321 versus $27,975 for females.
 The per capita income for the city was $40,456.
 About 1.9% of families and 7.9% of the population were below the poverty line, including 2.0% of those under age 18 and 12.8% of those age 65 or over.

 Culture

 Galena is the home to the Galena Art Center and the Galena Arts and Recreation Center.
 Turner Hall, a 19th-century building on Bench St., has been restored to serve as a performance venue and a popular wedding site.
 Galena is also home to several historic sites owned by the State of Illinois including the Old Market House, the Ulysses S Grant Home, and the E.B.
 Washburn Home.
 The Galena/Jo Daviess County Historical Society also owns a number of historical sites including the Galena and U.S. Grant Museum and the Old Blacksmith Shop.
 They are building a new museum building at the site of the Stillman Mansion property.

 Galena hosts dozens of major events a year, including the annual Halloween Parade which draws thousands of onlookers.